-- 1993 W. PFANNHAUSER was appointed as professor of food chemistry.
-A few years later he was elected head of the newly established Institute of Food Chemistry & Technology - 2001 After Prof. PALTAUF's retirement, in September 2001, G. DAUM was elected head of the institute. - 2003 P. MACHEROUX was appointed full professor of biochemistry in September 2003 and head of the Institute of Biochemistry in January 2004.
+- 2003 After Prof. PALTAUF's retirement in 2001, P. MACHEROUX was appointed full professor of biochemistry in September 2003 and head of the Institute of Biochemistry in January 2004.
 His research interests revolve around topics in protein biochemistry and enzymology. - 2007 K. ATHENSTAEDT, a long-time associate of Prof. DAUM, received the venia legendi for biochemistry.
-Karin is the first woman to complete the traditional habilitation at the Institute of Biochemistry! - 2009 The Institute of Food Chemistry and Technology was disbanded and the research group of Prof. M. MURKOVIC joined the Institute of Biochemistry. - 2013 Due to faculty reorganizations, the group of J. BOGNER-STRAUSS (formerly at the Institute of Genomics and Bioinformatics) joined the Institute of Biochemistry.
+Karin is the first woman to complete the traditional habilitation at the Institute of Biochemistry! - 2013 Due to faculty reorganizations, the group of J. BOGNER-STRAUSS (formerly at the Institute of Genomics and Bioinformatics) joined the Institute of Biochemistry.
 Her main interests revolve around the development and metabolism of adipocytes. - 2014 A. WINKLER, who was one of the first students to receive his PhD in the DK "Molecular Enzymology", returned to the institute after 5 years postdoctoral research with Prof. Schlichting at the Max-Planck-Institute for Medical Research in Heidelberg. - 2015 After more than 40 years at the Institute of Biochemistry A. HERMETTER retired in September.
 After a postdoctoral fellowship at the Max Planck Institute in Mühlheim, he joined the institute and moved through the ranks to become associate professor.
 As an active scientist he published more than 120 papers in peer-reviewed journals and graduated 25 PhD students. - 2016 A. WINKLER was appointed assistant professor at the institute to establish an independent research group in the field of photoreceptor research. - 2017 G. DAUM, who had been at the institute for 42 years, retired at the end of the academic year.
 He was one of the leading scientists in the field of yeast lipid research, enjoying worldwide recognition.
-He also was an enthusiastic academic teacher supervising 36 PhD students and being director of the Doctoral School of Biosciences. - 2017 J. BOGNER-STRAUSS was sworn in as Minister for Women, Families, and Youth of the Austrian government at the end of 2017 and, after the end of the coalition in mid-2019, continued her political career at the provincial government of Styria as Councilor for Research, Society, Health and Care. - 2019 G. OBERDORFER, who received an ERC Starting grant in 2018, was appointed assistant professor at the Institute of Biochemistry to establish an independent research group in the field of protein design and engineering further strengthening the focus of the institute on protein biochemistry
+He also was an enthusiastic academic teacher supervising 36 PhD students and being director of the Doctoral School of Biosciences. - 2017 J. BOGNER-STRAUSS left the institute to start a political career first at the federal government and then at the Styrian state government as Councilor for Research, Society, Health and Care. - 2019 G. OBERDORFER, who received an ERC Starting grant in 2018, was appointed assistant professor at the Institute of Biochemistry to establish an independent research group in the field of protein design and engineering further strengthening the focus of the institute on protein biochemistry - 2021 A. WINKLER received his venia legendi in Structural Biochemistry and was appointed associate professor at the institute.

-Highlights of 2020
+Highlights of 2021